93tzu/dual-memory-dialogue/README.md

 ### Interpretation

-- DualMemory maintains competitive accuracy while enabling structured memory retrieval.
+DualMemory achieves comparable or slightly improved accuracy relative to the sliding-window baseline across different context lengths.
-- Retrieval introduces additional computational cost but remains stable.
+Although retrieval introduces additional computational overhead, the cost increases initially but then plateaus, remaining relatively stable as context length grows.
-- Token efficiency decreases as context grows, highlighting the trade-off between memory size and efficiency.
+Token efficiency decreases as context length increases for both methods, illustrating the trade-off between context expansion and computational efficiency.
-- Structured memory allows targeted retrieval instead of brute-force context expansion.
+These results suggest that structured memory modeling provides a viable alternative to simply enlarging the context window.

 ---